Concours

 next arrow

-If you enjoy seeing great looking Porsches, if you like to see vintage Porsches, if you enjoy washing, cleaning and waxing your car … then you’ll enjoy Concours events.
+If you enjoy seeing great looking Porsches, if you like to see vintage Porsches, if you enjoy washing, cleaning, and waxing your car … then you’ll enjoy Concours activities.
 NNJR sponsors several Concours workshops and clinics along with many competitive events.
-Our workshops and clinics demonstrate the proper techniques on how best to clean and care for your car.
-It’s a real hands-on activity where you get a chance to see how various cleaning and polishing products are used and ask questions on the care of your Porsche.
-Our competitive events are generally scheduled to coincide with an upcoming Concours event so you will be able to put into effect what you have just learned.
+Our workshops and clinics demonstrate the proper techniques on how best to clean and care for your Porsche aesthetics.
+It’s a real hands-on activity where you get a chance to see how various cleaning and polishing products are used, and ask questions on the care of your Porsche.
+Our instructional workshops are generally scheduled to precede upcoming competitive Concours events so you will be able to put into effect what you’ve learned.

 Concours Rules & Results